Table of Contents

-Take this following screenshot for example.
+Take the following screenshot for example.
 No one knows about this hair salon brand until they run an ad on Facebook, then users can have a look at their service display and remember the hair salon’s name.
-They will go there or search it later.
+They will go there or search for it later.

 Aspect 3: Targeting options

 Both AdWords and Facebook Ads give you options to target (and re-target) specific audiences.
 On both platforms, you can target by age, gender, location, and income level, among other things.

 However, Facebook is the winner in advanced targeting options.